keycloak/keycloak-containers/docker-compose-examples/README.md

 Note - This example is not currently working as MySQL is not ready to receive connections when Keycloak is started.

+## Keycloak and Mssql

+The `keycloak-mssql.yml` template creates a volume for Mssql and starts Keycloak connected to a Mssql instace.

+Run the example with the following command:

+    docker-compose -f keycloak-mssql.yml up

+Note - This example is uses a additional container to create the keycloak database prior to loading the keycloak application.
+In addition, the keycloak container can be rebuilt using

+    docker-compose -f .\docker-compose-examples\keycloak-mssql.yml build

 ## Troubleshooting